skahmed14/matrixinpython/README.md

 # matrixinpython
-Matrix Input by user and its operations.
-You can ask the user for a matrix input of any order and then perform addition and subtraction operations on it using this code.
+You can ask the user for input of matrix elements of any order and then perform addition and subtraction operations on it using this code.